 Why is Buddy doing this Pet Giving Tree?

-Buddy would like to “PAY IT FORWARD” to other less fortunate animals in the Upper County this holiday season.
-Now you can help him reach that generous goal by taking a tag from his Pet Giving Tree and fulfilling a wishlist item!
+Buddy would like to “PAW IT FORWARD” to other less fortunate animals in the Upper County this holiday season.
+Now you can help him reach that generous goal by taking or printing out a tag from his Pet Giving Tree and fulfilling a wishlist item!